opentensor/old-docs/src/using_btcli.md

 # Using btcli

 The Bittensor command line interface (btcli) binary comes pre-installed with the bittensor API.
-You can use btcli to deploy, analyze, and interface with the Bittensor network, for instance stake or unstake funds, run miners, check network state etc. All of these operations act on wallets which you have created by following the instructions on the previous page.
+You can use btcli to deploy, analyze, and interface with the Bittensor network, for instance stake or unstake funds, run miners, check network state etc. All of these operations are performed on wallets which you have created by following the instructions on the [previous page](#getting_started.md).
 To list all of your wallets run ```btcli list```.
 ```bash
 btcli list
 Wallets